Clinical Research Visa Sponsorship Jobs in Ohio

 Which visa types are most common for clinical research roles in Ohio?

-The H-1B is the most common visa for clinical research roles in Ohio, as positions like Clinical Research Coordinator, Clinical Research Associate, and Biostatistician typically qualify as specialty occupations requiring at least a bachelor's degree in a specific scientific field.
+The H-1B visa is the most common visa for clinical research roles in Ohio, as positions like Clinical Research Coordinator, Clinical Research Associate, and Biostatistician typically qualify as specialty occupations requiring at least a bachelor's degree in a specific scientific field.
 J-1 visas are also used, particularly at academic medical centers for research scholars and postdoctoral appointees.
 Candidates with a relevant master's or doctoral degree are generally better positioned for H-1B sponsorship.

 Which cities in Ohio have the most clinical research sponsorship jobs?